hculpan/go-sdl-lib/BUILD.md

 It will require a valid install of the SDL2 libraries and a working CGO installation (see below for more information).

+## First time setup on Macos M1
+1. Install SDL2 using Homebrew
+2. Make sure the go-sdl2 libraries are updated

 ## First time setup of SDL2 on Windows

 1. Install choco.